Coronavirus: COVID-19 Is Now Officially A Pandemic, WHO Says

 "In the past two weeks, the number of cases of COVID-19 outside China has increased 13-fold, and the number of affected countries has tripled," Tedros said.

-Noting the rising death toll from the respiratory virus, the WHO head said, "In the days and weeks ahead, we expect to see the number of cases, the number of deaths, and the number of affected countries climb even higher."
+"In the days and weeks ahead, we expect to see the number of cases, the number of deaths, and the number of affected countries climb even higher."

-The WHO is "deeply concerned," Tedros said, "both by the alarming levels of spread and severity, and by the alarming levels of inaction" by the world's leaders in response to the outbreak.
+The WHO is "deeply concerned, both by the alarming levels of spread and severity, and by the alarming levels of inaction" by world leaders in response to the outbreak, Tedros said.

-"We have therefore made the assessment that COVID-19 can be characterized as a pandemic," he added.
+"We have therefore made the assessment that COVID-19 can be characterized as a pandemic," he declared.

-As he acknowledged the viral disease's reach, Tedros also said people should not be fearful because of COVID-19's status as a pandemic.
-He also said the term should not be taken to mean that the fight against the virus is over.
+Still, Tedros said people should not fear the designation and that it should not be taken to mean that the fight against the virus is over.

 "Describing the situation as a pandemic does not change WHO's assessment of the threat posed by the virus," Tedros said.
 "It doesn't change what WHO is doing.
 And it doesn't change what countries should do."

-The WHO had declared the coronavirus outbreak a global health emergency in January, as cases surged in China, the epicenter of the outbreak.
+The WHO had declared the outbreak a global health emergency in January, as cases surged in China, where the novel coronavirus was first detected.

-A severe outbreak in Italy has now caused more than 630 deaths there, and the country's case total continues to rise sharply.
-It's now at 10,000 cases, second only to China.
+In Italy, more than 630 people have died of COVID-19 and the total number of cases continues to rise sharply.
+The country now has 10,000 cases, second only to China.
 There are 9,000 cases in Iran, and more than 7,700 in South Korea.

-Those countries are all imposing drastic measures in an attempt to slow the spread of the COVID-19 illness, which has a higher fatality rate for elderly people and those with underlying health conditions.
+Those four nations are all imposing drastic measures in an attempt to slow the spread of the COVID-19 illness, which has a higher fatality rate for elderly people and those with underlying health conditions.

+Those countries also have more than 90 percent of current cases, Tedros noted, adding that both China and South Korea have had success in reining in their epidemics.
+Data from China, he said, showed that the number of new cases there peaked in late January and early February.

+"We cannot say this loudly enough, or clearly enough, or often enough: All countries can still change the course of this pandemic," Tedros said.

 "In the Americas, Honduras, Jamaica and Panama are all confirming coronavirus infections for the first time," NPR's Jason Beaubien reports.
 "Elsewhere Mongolia and Cyprus are also now reporting cases."

-As he declared the disease a pandemic, Tedros noted that it can also be controlled.
-More than 90 percent of current cases are in just four countries, he said, and both China and South Korea have been able to rein in their epidemics.

-"We cannot say this loudly enough, or clearly enough, or often enough: all countries can still change the course of this pandemic," Tedros said.

-As the outbreak has ballooned, so has speculation that the organization would raise its warnings about the virus to the highest level.
-But Tedros said WHO experts had determined that the scale of the coronavirus's impact didn't warrant the description.
+As the outbreak has ballooned, so has speculation that the WHO would declare it a pandemic.
+But Tedros said WHO experts had previously determined that the scale of the coronavirus's impact didn't warrant that description.
 And he noted that declaring the outbreak a pandemic would raise the risk of a public panic.

-Tedros and others had hoped the virus would be contained, citing data from China showing that the number of new cases there peaked in late January and early February.

-It's now up to other countries, Tedros said Wednesday, to prove they can stop the disease.
+It's now up to other countries to prove they can stop the disease, Tedros reiterated.

 "The challenge for many countries who are now dealing with large clusters or community transmission is not whether they can do the same," he said.
 "It's whether they will."

-"People," Tedros said in conclusion, "we're in this together, to do the right things with calm and protect the citizens of the world."
+"People, we're in this together, to do the right things with calm and protect the citizens of the world," Tedros said as he concluded his remarks.

 Coronavirus symptoms and prevention